§1 Information about the collection of personal data

 §2 Your rights

-(01) You have the following rights against us with regard to the personal data concerning you:
+(01) You have the following rights against us concerning the personal data concerning you:

 (02) You also have the right to complain to a data protection supervisory authority about the processing of your personal data by us.